Yisroel Yaakov Fisher

 He was born in Jerusalem in 1928 to Rabbi Aharon Fisher, a prominent member of the Perushim community.
 He was named after the political activist Jacob Israël de Haan who had been assassinated four years earlier.
-As a teenager he studied in the Etz Chaim Yeshiva and became a close student of Rabbi Isser Zalman Meltzer.
+As a teenager, he studied in the Etz Chaim Yeshiva and became a close student of Rabbi Isser Zalman Meltzer.
 He was later married to the daughter of Rabbi Zelig Wallis and they settled in Batei Horodno area of Jerusalem.

-In 1961 was appointed as a moreh tzedek and two year later, in 1963, he was invited to serve as rabbi of the Great Synagogue of Zikhron Moshe.
-In 1974 he was made a member of the Badatz of the Edah HaChareidis.
-In 1996 he was appointed Av Beit Din of the Edah HaChareidis.
+In 1961, he was appointed as a moreh tzedek and two years later, in 1963, he was invited to serve as rabbi of the Great Synagogue of Zikhron Moshe.
+In 1974, he was made a member of the Badatz of the Edah HaChareidis.
+In 1996, he was appointed Av Beit Din of the Edah HaChareidis.

 He died in 2003 and is buried on Har HaMenuchot.